-For further information on counterparty credit risk, refer to "Risk Management" in the MD&A, "Note 3.
-Securities Financing Activities" and "Note 16.
-Derivative Financial Instruments" in the Truist's Quarterly Report on Form 10-Q for the period ended September 30, 2023 and "Note 1.
-Basis of Presentation" in Truist's Annual Report on Form 10-K for the year ended December 31, 2022.
+For further information on counterparty credit risk, refer to "Risk Management" in the MD&A, "Note 1.
+Basis of Presentation," "Note 3.
+Securities Financing Activities," and "Note 19.
+Derivative Financial Instruments" in Truist's Annual Report on Form 10-K for the year ended December 31, 2023.